Interior House Painting Costs Guide

 First, calculate the actual paint product cost.
 Assume that at least two coats of paint will be needed for adequate coverage with any color change.

-Next, find the square footage of the surface to be painted by first measuring each wall in a room across.
+Next, find the square footage of the surface to be painted by measuring each wall in a room across.
 Now you can multiply the length of the surface by the height of the wall.
+Learn more about calculating the total square feet of a room.

 After getting the total square footage, our experts recommend dividing by 350 to find how many gallons will be needed.